 Perfect Holding SA (Perfect Holding or the Company) was incorporated in Yverdon-les-Bains (Switzerland) as a Swiss limited company on April 8, 1997 with the Register of Commerce of the Canton of Vaud.
 The Company has its corporate legal headquarter at 3, Avenue de Florimont, 1006 Lausanne, Switzerland.
 Its duration is undetermined.
-The corporate purpose of the Company, according to Article 2 of its Articles of Association, is the acquisition and the management of participations in other companies as well as any directly or indirectly related purposes.
+The corporate purpose of the Company, according to Article 2 of its Articles of Association, is the acquisition and the management of participations in other companies, notably in the aviation sector, as well as any directly or indirectly related purposes.